4dn-dcic/hic2cool/README.md

 ```

 ## Changelog:

+### 0.3.4
+Fixed issue where chromosome name was not getting properly set for 'All' vs 'all'.
 ### 0.3.3
 Removed rounding fix.
 For now, allow py2 and py3 weights to have different number of significant figures (they're very close).
 ### 0.3.2